CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 This function should:

 - Remove all non-string entries
-- Only upper case the first letter of all strings and add an exclamation mark to the end
+- Change the strings to upper case, and add an exclamation mark to the end

-If you're using the above example, you should expect to return an array with 2x `Elamin!`, 1x `Sanyia!`, 2x `Ismael!` and 1x `James!`.
+If you're using the above example, you should expect to return an array with 2x `ELAMIN!`, 1x `SANYIA!`, 2x `ISMAEL!` and 1x `JAMES!`.

 {% include "./homework.md" %}